AeonDave/WebHashcat/README.md

 - Preferred: write username/password to `HashcatNode/secrets/hashcatnode_username` and `HashcatNode/secrets/hashcatnode_password` (mounted into the container at `/run/secrets/...` by default).
 You can rotate them with `python manage.py rotate_node_passwords` in the Django app and refresh the files accordingly.
 - Optional: set `HASHCATNODE_USERNAME` / `HASHCATNODE_PASSWORD` or `HASHCATNODE_HASH` env vars; these override `settings.ini`.
 Avoid storing passwords in `settings.ini` when secrets/env are available.
 - Paths (`HASHCATNODE_HASHES_DIR`, `..._RULES_DIR`, etc.) default to the Docker volume mounts; adjust via env if you change the volume layout.
-- The node’s SQLite database is stored in a Docker named volume (`hashcatnode-db`) mounted at `/hashcatnode/data`, driven by `HASHCATNODE_DB_PATH=/hashcatnode/data/hashcatnode.db`.
+- The node's SQLite database is stored in a Docker named volume (`hashcatnode-db`) mounted at `/hashcatnode/data`, driven by `HASHCATNODE_DB_PATH=/hashcatnode/data/hashcatnode.db`.
 No manual file creation is needed.
-- Hashcat 7.1.x supports compressed wordlists on-the-fly (`.gz`, `.zip`, `.tar.gz`), so you can upload and keep wordlists in these formats; they are stored as-is and used directly by hashcat.
+- Hashcat 7.1.x supports compressed wordlists on-the-fly (`.gz`, `.zip`, `.7z`), so you can upload and keep wordlists in these formats; they are stored as-is and used directly by hashcat.

 ### 3. Start one or more nodes